Renters' Rights Act

 Further to receiving Royal Assent in October 2025, the Renters’ Right Act is now law, and is set to bring about significant reform to the private rental sector.

-The majority of the Act isn’t yet in force, and will be implemented from 2026 onwards.
-This page will be updated when commencement dates are confirmed, so please check back regularly.
+The majority of the Act isn’t yet in force, with the first phase to be brought in from 1st May 2026.
+This page will be updated as changes become live and when further commencement dates are confirmed so please check back regularly.

 What will the Act do?